Humna241/HABBITS-Cafe-Pizzarie-AUG-sales-Report/README.md

 5.14 Aug was the highest sales generating day due to independence Day.

-6. Habbits special pizza driving 52% among the top selling items while followed by Mexican sandwitch.
+6.Habbits special pizza driving 52% among the top selling items while followed by Mexican sandwitch.

-7. Friday is the busiest day among all the days in the whole month due to weekend.
+7.Friday is the busiest day among all the days in the whole month due to weekend.